In writing that former post, it became clear that I had more to say on how not to leave your pastorate.

-If you are not involved in pastoral ministry or have never been really close to a pastoral transition, this might not seem important to you.
+This might not seem important to you if you are not involved in pastoral ministry or have never been really close to a pastoral transition.
 You could ponder, “what’s the big deal about how the pastor leaves?
 Does it matter as long as we get the right God-called pastor to come in?”

 Yes.
 It does matter, and here’s why.
 If the outgoing pastor does not leave well, there can be so much damage caused that the congregation is disjointed for a decade or two.
 I have seen it done wrong, and I have listened as many have shared painful accounts.

 Pastor, most of this has to do with timing.
+However, you can misunderstand God’s timing.
 The right time to leave is according to God’s perfect timing.
-However, you have the ability to misunderstand God’s timing.
-Let me tell you straightly though, God does not change His mind (will) as often as we do.
+Let me tell you straightly, though, God does not change His mind (will) as often as we do.

-Pastor, it’s best that you not resign in the midst of conflict (tweet this).
+Pastor, it’s best not to resign during a conflict.
 These are usually emotionally driven decisions and not in the will of God.
 One bad business meeting or leadership failure does not require a resignation.
 God has called you to grow through those seasons and become better.

 As well, you should not leave just because another congregation has expressed interest in you.
-Just because another church has a pastoral vacancy does not mean that God is through with you on your current assignment.
+Just because another church has a pastoral vacancy does not mean God is through with you on your current assignment.
 Unless God has clearly moved in your heart and you KNOW the proposed assignment is His will for you, stay put!

 Can you stay too long?
 The easy and obvious answer is yes.
 However, that is ultimately a decision that has to be made between you, your spouse, and God.
 Read this next line carefully.
 Never resign unless you are sure enough to load the moving truck today (click to tweet).
 Having a change of heart after having made a public resignation is almost always an impending disaster.
 You would be better off staying a little too long than resigning too soon and trying to rescind it.